French tutor near me in Ottawa, ON

 Show more

-Delfina taught 21 days ago
+Delfina taught about 2 months ago

 The tutor and student reviewed French grammar, focusing on verb tenses like the imperfect, and vocabulary related to careers and media.
 They practiced constructing sentences to express opinions on topics like career changes and news content, with the tutor providing corrections and explanations.
 The session concluded with a plan to continue practicing and addressing any remaining questions in the next lesson.